 Elmer’s Carpenters Wood Glue is a standard PVA glue.
 It’s made from PVA (Polyvinyl Acetate)

 Can I mix Elmer’s Wood Glue with Sawdust?

 This is an old carpenter’s trick.
-You can mix PVA with the sawdust from the material you are bonding, to ensure the glue dries a color more close to the color of the wood.
+You can mix PVA with the sawdust from the material you are bonding, to ensure the glue dries a color closer to the color of the wood.

 However, Elmer’s Wood Glue is paintable and stainable, and it already dries a natural light yellowish wood color, so most of the time this will not be necessary.